JorgeMunnozAguado/MOT-experimental-framework/evaluation/README.md

 ```

 For evaluating the tracker run the following command.
 This command just evaluate a tracker over one dataset.
 To run over more trackers tune the flag `--TRACKERS_TO_EVAL`.
 To run over more datasets, tune the flag `--BENCHMARK`.
+If the program stops could be because the system is out of memory.
+We recomend to add more virtual memory or use a machine with more RAM.
 ```
 python evaluation/scripts/run_mot_challenge.py --BENCHMARK MOT17 --USE_PARALLEL True --NUM_PARALLEL_CORES 4 --TRACKERS_TO_EVAL sort
 ```